 Thanks for attending our Weekend Walkabout.
 Notetaking outlines shown in Janet and Steven's presentations can be downloaded here.

-the latest Q&A transcript from a webinar (transcript is not produced for every webinar; varies with number of questions left at the conclusion of each webinar).
+• The latest Q&A transcript from a webinar (from Art of Fall Garden Clean-up).
+(A transcript is not produced for every webinar; we produce a transcript as needed, based on the number of questions left at the conclusion of each webinar).

-For outlines and Q&A from webinars past, scroll down.
+For outlines and Q&A transcripts from webinars past, scroll down.

 Outlines and more detail

 Some of our handout material is simple outline, meant for you to capture the parts of our webinar you find most important.
 Some is more detailed... because people so often asked for detail on a given point.
 For instance, our Tools: Choices, care and use is both outline for all 70 tools we cover plus detail for the most-requested part, sharpening hand pruners.

 Let us know by email what you think and how you use these materials.
 We plan updates as demand dictates.

 #1 - Early Spring Cuts, Weeds and Lawn: Basic materials pending